 Here are the Do’s and Don’ts:

 Do: Consult with your physician before your trip to Peru about whether you should come prepared with a prescription of acetazolamide (Diamox).
 Taking prophylactic doses of 125 mg twice daily, starting a full day before you travel to high altitude, will help you to metabolize the thinner air.
 Acetazolamide is also available over the counter in Peru for less than US$3 for 10 pills.
 (Be sure to choose one of Peru’s major chain pharmacies — Inkafarma, Pharmax, Boticas Arcangel, etc. — and not a Ma and Pop drug store, where adulterated or fake pharmaceuticals are often sold.)
-It is important to note that acetazolamide has some minor side effects, such as making your fingers, toes and cheeks tingle, and it makes carbonated drinks taste bitter and metallic.
+A new study published by the Journal of Applied Physiology found that acetazolamide does not reduce or alter endurance or exercise performance at high altitudes — so no worries if you’re planning on tackling Dead Woman’s Pass, the highest point on the Inca Trail.
+However, it is important to note that acetazolamide has some minor side effects, such as making your fingers, toes and cheeks tingle, and it makes carbonated drinks taste bitter and metallic.
 Also, acetazolamide is definitely not for everyone, including those allergic to sulfa drugs — another reason to first consult your doctor.

 Do: Consider Sorojchi High Altitude Pill, a Bolivian-made, over-the-counter remedy, containing 325 mg of aspirin, 160 mg of acetaminosalol (Salophen) and 15 mg of caffeine.
 For many people, a Sorojchi Pill every eight hours, particularly in combination with 400 mg of ibuprofen, can help ward off the worst symptoms of altitude sickness.